 I believe special treasures should be shown for others to enjoy, apprehend, & realize.
-A treasure anchors each of our creations.
+A treasure anchors each of my creations.
 This central stone cries for accompaniment; color and texture.
 Completing a design bestows a winning feeling.
 The stones melded artistically.

 I stimulate memories of childhood collections in the form of wearable art.
 My artistic talent is revealed by experimentation and the delight expressed by others.
-I develop a natural bond with our customers, sharing similar memories.
+I develop a natural bond with customers, sharing similar memories.
 They love the way I build a team of natural stones, bursting with color.
 How grateful I feel as customers add to their collection.
 Known as an educator, I share the story behind the elements of each piece, as well as my lapidary process, followed by metal fabrication.

 Stakes in corporate life abandoned

 Inciting hobbies of silversmith and lapidary work through continued education